-The Santa Fe County Sustainability Division promotes and implements practices that increase resiliency and reduce harmful impacts on shared resources.
+The Santa Fe County Sustainability Office promotes and implements practices that increase resiliency and reduce harmful impacts on shared resources.
 We accomplish this by continually improving County operations and facilities, and by providing technical assistance to businesses, public agencies, and residents to ensure shared resources meet the needs of current and future generations.
 How can we help YOU?

 Now is a great time to solarize your home, (or to encourage your landlord to do so).
 Solar electric and thermal systems are a cost-effective way to invest more securely.
 We can help you get started and find financial incentives.
-26% federal tax credits are only available through 2020, so go solar today.
+26% federal tax credits are available through 2022, so go solar today.

 Many Santa Fe County homes use less than 65 gallons per day.
 How low can you go?
 Questions about saving water?
 Does your rooftop water harvesting system need an upgrade?
 Have questions about metering and reporting your domestic well use?
 We can help!

 We all have to get around, but transportation is one of the main sources of carbon emissions.
 Learn about bicycle options, plug-in electric vehicles, public transportation, ride-sharing, and other clean, green transportation choices in Santa Fe County.